top of page

 Image showing a user driving the Ohmni ® telepresence robot using a Meta Quest 2 Virtual Reality headset.

-Robotics For Good C.I.C. involvement
+Robotics For Good C.I.C.
+Involvement

 Project video

 In this film, staff and participants are interviewed about their experience of using a telepresence robot to gain access to the gallery remotely.
-It was shot on site at Hastings Contemporary by filmmaker Oliver Parkin, and produced by Esther Fox of Accentuate.
+It was shot on-site at Hastings Contemporary by filmmaker Oliver Parkin, and produced by Esther Fox of Accentuate.

 Hastings Contemporary logo